txaggiediver/reCapify/README.md

 # Automated Meeting Scribe and Summarizer

-Using this application's website, you can invite an AI-assisted scribe to your upcoming Amazon Chime or Zoom meeting(s) to get a follow-up email with the attendee list, chat history, attachments, and transcript, as well as a summary and action items.
+Using this application's website, you can invite an AI-assisted scribe to your upcoming Amazon Chime, Webex, or Zoom meeting(s) to get a follow-up email with the attendee list, chat history, attachments, and transcript, as well as a summary and action items.
 You don't even need to be present in a meeting for your invited scribe to join.
 Each scribe is linked to your email for identification.
 The scribe also redacts sensitive personally identifiable information (PII) by default.
 This security and privacy-focused application deploys into an AWS account with just a few clicks in the AWS CloudFormation console.
 All processing, from transcription to summarization, is done within that account.

 ## Architecture